Low-Fire Ceramic and DIY Pottery Kilns

 Homemade and DIY pottery kilns

-We say low-fire ceramics when it’s fired between 900 – 1100 degrees Celsius, but that just doesn’t feel right!
+We say low-fire ceramics when it’s fired between 900 – 1100 degrees Celsius, but that’s just not right!
 Clay irreversibly transforms to ceramics at approximately 600 degrees Celsius; to say low-fired ceramics start at 900 degrees is just snobbery!
-If low-fired ceramics start at 900 degrees, we miss the fun part; the temperature range between 600 – 900 degrees: A somewhat overlooked and less explored temperature range.
-If Indiana Jones were to start with ceramics, I bet this would be his temperature range of choice; this is where to expect ceramic adventures in the future (or at least I do).
+If low-fired ceramics begin at 900 degrees, we miss the fun part; the temperature range between 600 – 900 degrees: Today, a somewhat overlooked and less explored temperature range.
+If Indiana Jones were to start with ceramics, I bet this would be his temperature range of choice; extreme low-fire glazes are where to expect ceramic adventures in the future (or at least I do).

 Low-fired ceramic and DIY pottery kilns:

 Prehistoric pottery started here between 600 – 900 degrees Celsius.
-Humans fired their first pottery in the campfire, where 600 degrees was difficult, and 900 close to impossible.
+Humans fired their first pottery in the campfire, where 600 degrees was difficult, and 900 degrees was close to impossible.

-With time, human developed more advanced kilns, gained a better understanding of combustion, and developed new firing techniques; we were able to push the kiln temperature higher and higher.
+With time, humans developed more advanced kilns, gained a better understanding of combustion, and developed new firing techniques; we were able to push the kiln temperature higher and higher.

-Today 1250 – 1300 degrees is a standard firing temperature for many potters and has been so for decades.
-High-fired pottery has long been considered more “exclusive” than low-fired pottery.
-And I guess this has its historical reasons; when lovely thin-walled, transparent, white porcelain came from China through the Silk Road.
+Today, 1250 – 1300 degrees is a standard firing temperature for most potters and has been so for a century.
+High-fired pottery has long been considered more exclusive than low-fired pottery.
+I guess this has historical reasons; when lovely, thin-walled, transparent, white porcelain came from China through the Silk Road.
 The European low-fired, clumpy earthenware pots must have been a dull comparison.

-But this wasn’t yesterday.
-The Silk Road lost its vibe, China lost its high-fire porcelain secrets, and now every potter on the planet, has a professional electric kiln that can reach these temperatures; everyone burns high today!
+But this wasn’t yesterday: The Silk Road lost its vibe, China lost its high-fire porcelain secrets, and now every potter on the planet has an electric kiln that can reach these temperatures; everyone burns high today!
 So, where did the exclusivity go?

 Low-fire ceramic is the new Cool!

-Now, 10’000 years later, both low-fire and extreme low-fire ceramics deserve a Renaissance!
+Now, 10’000 years later, both low-fire and extreme low-fire ceramics and glazes deserve a Renaissance!

-First, low-fired ceramic is different!
-Low-fired is energy efficient and environment-friendly, it’s low-cost, and accessible for everyone: It’s for the many, not the few, the grassroots.
+Low-fired ceramic is different!
+Low-fired is energy efficient and environment-friendly, it’s low-cost, and accessible for everyone: It’s for the many, for the grassroots.
 Almost any simple DIY pottery kiln can reach these temperatures, and it can be fired in a small backyard.
 Leave the expensive professional kilns for the professionals.

-Most of the kiln designs on this webpage can burn at much higher temperatures if that’s what you want, 1100 – 1200 degrees Celsius, some of them also 1250 – 1300.
+It has to be mentioned that most of the kiln designs on this webpage can burn at much higher temperatures, if that’s your thing: 1100 – 1200 degrees Celsius, and some of them also 1250 – 1300.

 Quick content list: